collet/ps5.3-1920/code/README.md

 - assign rides to vehicles
 - calculate the score for each ride
 - print a _valid_ output file on the **standard output**
-- use the [benchmarking](../bench/README.md) to evaluate the quality of your solutions
+- use the benchmarking to evaluate the quality of your solutions

 You may use the 5 input files located in the `input_files` directory at the root of your repository.

 ## Delivery process

 For each delivery, a script will:

 1. Build your solution: `mvn clean package`
 1. For each input file:
-    1. execute your solution: `mvn exec:java`
+    1. execute your solution through `mvn exec:java` injecting the input file as stdin and storing the stdout in an output file
     1. check the formatting of the output file
     1. check the correctness of the score